Iritis

 If you have certain health conditions, you may need regular eye exams to check for early signs of iritis.
 For example, if you have juvenile idiopathic arthritis, you will need regular screenings.
 That's because vision loss is often the first symptom.
 Going to all your screening visits may help prevent problems from iritis.

-Call your healthcare provider or eye care provider right away if you have any symptoms.
+Call your eye care provider right away if you have any symptoms.
 This includes eye pain or reduced vision.
-You may need to see an eye care provider that same day.
-Also call your healthcare provider if your symptoms don't get better.
+You may need to see your eye care provider that same day.
+Also call your eye care provider if your symptoms don't get better.

 Key points about iritis

-• Call your healthcare provider or eye care provider at the first sign of symptoms, or if symptoms don't get better.
+- Call your eye care provider at the first sign of symptoms, or if symptoms don't get better.

 Next steps